 ABOUT.

-Sophia Monegro is a literary scholar working at the intersection of Black Women’s Intellectual History, Dominican Studies, and Digital Humanities.
-She earned her PhD in the Department of African and African Diaspora Studies at The University of Texas at Austin.
-Currently, Dr. Monegro serves as the inaugural Postdoctoral Fellow for the Center for Race, Ethnicity, and Equity at Washington University in St. Louis.
-The Fulbright Program in the Dominican Republic, the Mellon Foundation, and the American Association of University Women have supported Monegro’s scholarly research.
-Oxford Bibliographies in Latino Studies and the Global Black Thought Journal have published Monegro’s scholarship.
+Sophia Monegro is a literary scholar working at the crossroads of Black Women’s Intellectual History, Dominican Studies, and Digital Humanities.
+She earned her PhD in the African and African Diaspora Studies Department at The University of Texas at Austin in 2025.
+Currently, Dr. Monegro serves as the inaugural Postdoctoral Fellow at the Center for the Study of Race, Ethnicity, and Equity at Washington University in St. Louis.
+Starting this July, Sophia Monegro will join the faculty at Smith College as a tenure-track Assistant Professor in the Africana Studies Department.